ITManagerCOH/security-policies/incident-response-policy/index.md

 We respond to reported incidents, and resolve and determine impact as soon as possible.
 We aim to remediate incidents as soon as possible.

-Confirmed incidents may be disclosed publicly per our [disclosure policy](/security-policies/incident-disclosure/).
+Confirmed incidents may be disclosed publicly as per our [disclosure policy](/security-policies/incident-disclosure/).